chriscamacho/gles2framework/README.md

 	KERNEL=="mouse*", NAME="input/%k", MODE="0640", GROUP="evdev"
 	KERNEL=="js*", NAME="input/%k", MODE="0640", GROUP="evdev"

-you need to add an new group and add you user account to the group (as root)
+you need to add an new group and add your user account to the group (as root)

 	groupadd evdev
-	usermod -a -G evdev your_user_name
+	usermod -a -G evdev your\_user\_name

 you'll need to reboot